 Growing vegetables in containers is a great alternative to planting them in beds in the ground.
-Whether you’re short on space, have poor soil, or can’t or don’t want to bed all the way down to the ground, containers can be just the thing you need.
+Whether you’re short on space, have poor soil, or can’t or don’t want to bend all the way down to the ground, containers can be just the thing you need.
 Keep reading to learn how to grow cabbage in containers.

 Growing Cabbage in Pots

-Cabbage grows best when the daytime temperature is around 60 F. (15 C.) and, in most places, it can be grown as both a spring and fall crop.
-Start your seeds indoors 4 weeks before your last frost date in spring or 6-8 weeks before your first frost date in autumn.
+Can you grow cabbage in a pot?
+Of course you can!
+Growing cabbage in containers is easy, as long as you don’t crowd them.
+Cabbage plants can get huge, growing as high as 4 feet (1 m.) and nearly as wide.
+Limit your plants to one per 5-gallon (19 L.) container.
+Your container grown cabbage will still grow planted closer together, but the heads will be noticeably smaller.
+Cabbage grows best when the daytime temperature is around 60 degrees F. (15 C.) and, in most places, it can be grown as both a spring and fall crop.
+Start your seeds indoors four weeks before your last frost date in spring or six to eight weeks before your first frost date in autumn.
 Transplant your seedlings into your large outdoor containers when they’re about a month old.

 Care for Cabbages in Pots